ignaciom6/OpenWeatherApp/README.md

 ### Prerequisites

-This app works with iOS 12.0 and above.
+This app works with iOS 12.0 and above, and it's an iPhone only app.

 ## Deployment